PeridexisErrant/DF-Walkthrough/misc/contributing.rst

   with the special style.
 Keys are case sensitive, so ``:kbd:`Shift``` should never be used (unlike :kbd:`Esc`, :kbd:`Space`, etc.).
 * For in-game text, use the ``:guilabel:`In game text``` directive, which is rendered with the appropriate font and background.
-Ensure that the phrasing and capitalisation matches DF exactly (except ``'``, which renders as :guilabel:`'` - leave it out).
+Ensure that phrasing and capitalisation matches DF exactly (except ``'``, which renders as :guilabel:`'` - leave it out).
 Don't use this style for ASCII art, only ingame menus which should be read as text.